williamdemeo/math321-fall2016/README.md

 At least one (possibly more) of the lowest or missed homework scores will be dropped and not counted toward the final course grade.
-*The 10 best homework scores will count toward the final grade.*
+*The 6 best homework scores will count toward the final grade.*

-The last homework assignment will be due during the last week of the semester, also known as "dead week."
+Descriptions of each homework assignment will be available in the homework directory of this repository.
+Homework is due in class on Wednesday two weeks after it is assigned.

+This is a writing intensive course, so you will be graded both on the correctness of your solutions, and also on the quality of your writing.
+You will get the graded homework back in class on the Friday after it is due.
+At this point, you will have until the next Wednesday (five days) to do corrections for 2/3 of the original credit.
+You may only do corrections on problems that you have made a 'reasonable' first attempt at, so please try to do everything the first time around!

+You are strongly encouraged to start the homework early, and to come to me if you have any questions.

 -----------------------------------